Exam - Tue 14, Jan 2021¶

 primary

-: if a column ending with_p
+: a single string as follows: if a column ending with_p

 is marked'1'